ainarajn/Final_Master_Project/README.md

 **Process status:** DONE

 This script  intends to intersect the filtered GWAS SNPs with the SNPs present in Relate.
-After that, it only retains the SNP with the highest p-value per LD block
+After that, it only retains the SNP with the highest p-value per LD block.

 **Input**: